-Carrying a young infant laying in the horizontal position with legs together in a baby carrier (like a sling or a wrap) provides adequate spinal support, but it is not the optimal position for hip development or prolonged carrying.
-This is especially if there is congenital dysplasia present in the infant.
+Carrying a young infant while cradled or lying across the mother’s body in the horizontal position with legs together in a sling (or a wrap) does provide adequate spinal support, but it is not the optimal position for hip development or prolonged carrying.
+This is especially true if there is congenital dysplasia present in the infant.

 Upright baby carriers that support the legs, carrying a baby as a mother would naturally would in arms, does not compromise a baby’s spine or hips (Kirkilionis, 2002).

 Knees should be higher than baby’s bottom.
 This is especially important within the first six months of life when the hips are developing and chances of developing DDH are the highest.